Kevinjchang98/Chat-App/README.md

 ## What is it?

-A simple multithreaded C++ application that uses TCP/IP socket proramming and [Dear ImGui](https://github.com/ocornut/imgui) to send messages.
+A simple multithreaded C++ application that uses TCP/IP socket programming and [Dear ImGui](https://github.com/ocornut/imgui) to send messages.

 While still in development, thus far users can choose to act as a server or client, and two users are able to send simple text messages to each other.
 A chatlog is displayed with timestamps for each message.